 - Filing and defending the proceedings for maintenance before the courts by divorce lawyer in India.

 - Filing appeals before the High Court in divorce matters against the orders of the Family Courts.

 - For filing of SLP before Supreme Court of India in divorce and matrimonial matters.

 - Online documentation services for drafting of divorce petitions, mutual divorce petitions, divorce agreements, judicial separations and all other documents.

-- Online legal advice desk for advice and consultation on divorce matters through e-mail, chatting, video conferencing, teleconferencing and personal conferencing by Divorce lawyer in India.
+- Divorce lawyer for online legal advice for advice and consultation on divorce matters through e-mail, chatting, video conferencing, teleconferencing and personal conferencing by Divorce lawyer in India.

 - All legal services pertaining to grant of maintenance, grant of alimony and other related matrimonial issues.

-- Drafting and vetting of all documents, petitions, agreements pertaining to the divorce by Divorce lawyer in India.
+- Drafting and vetting of all documents, petitions, agreements pertaining to the divorce by divorce lawyer for online legal advice .

 - Divorce lawyer in India for drafting, filing and advising on divorce law under The Special Marriage Act, 1954.

 - Drafting, filing and advising on divorce law under the Muslim Marriage laws.